GVancauwenberghe/gvancauwenberghe.github.io/_pages/about.md

   - /about.html
 ---

 I'm a senior consultant, researcher and research manager in the domains of **geospatial data, data infrastructures and digital transformation**.
-My main field of expertise is related to the governance and and policy aspects of geospatial data and data infrastructures.
+My main field of expertise is related to the governance and policy aspects of geospatial data and data infrastructures.

 Career Snapshot
 ------